Rail freight transportation in New York City and Long Island: Freight NYC

 The Freight NYC plan also includes a marine component that would build more barge terminals and an effort to support greener trucking.

 Impact of electronic commerce

 The rise of electronic commerce, coupled with faster delivery services such as Amazon Prime, has increased truck traffic throughout the area and has led to demand for more warehouse space within the city.
-At least some of these warehouses are being located near rail terminals, including Amazon's Staten Island facility which is a short distance form the New York Container Terminal and Arlington Yard.
+At least some of these warehouses are being located near rail terminals, including Amazon's Staten Island facility which is a short distance form the Howland Hook Marine Terminal and Arlington Yard.

 Active freight rail yards in New York City and Long Island

 Active freight rail yards in New York City and Long Island include: